PlayEveryWare/eos_plugin_for_unity/docs/samples.md

 <img src="docs/images/sample_screen_lobby.gif" alt="Lobby Screenshot" width="48%"/> <img src="docs/images/sample_screen_achievements.gif" alt="Achievements Storage Screenshot" width="48%"/>

-The included samples show examples of fully functional <a href="#supported-eos-sdk-features">feature implementation</a> to validate client and dev portal configuration as well as help with EOS integration into your own project.
+The included samples show examples of fully functional [feature implementations](/docs/eos_features.md) to validate client and dev portal configuration as well as help with EOS integration into your own project.
 The samples are a collection of scenes that are imported from the UPM package, and include a series of scripts that function as generalized managers for each supported EOS SDK feature and platform.

 > [!NOTE]
 > The generalized managers are a great starting point for feature integration into your own project.
 They are named as `EOS[Feature/Platform name]Manager.cs`.